What is an Epilogue?: 4 Examples from Famous Books, Movies, & TV Series

 In fiction, an epilogue is a nifty literary device used at the end of a book that gives additional, but separate, details that are part of the main story.
 Epilogues often reveal the fates of the characters and wrap up any loose ends.

 An epilogue always takes place in the future, after the main events of your story have happened.
-Filmmakers often use it to give a sneaky afterword, hinting that there’ll be a sequel to a film.
+It generally comes after the final chapter.
+However, an epilogue should not replace a denouement or falling action after your story's climax.
+In movies, filmmakers often use it to give a sneaky afterword, hinting that there’ll be a sequel to a film.

 Like so many other words in the storytelling world, ‘epilogue’ comes from a Greek word, ‘epilogos’, which means ‘conclusion word’.
 The epilogue always appears at the end of a film (or literary work).
 This makes it the opposite of a prologue, which always pops up at the start.

 The Greeks invented all the good stuff.
 Greek yoghurt.
 Greek salad.
 Really, the epilogue should be called the Greek epilogue.
 Aristotle and co. invented the epilogue aeons ago as a way to summarise a play’s moral lessons, as well as explaining what happened to its main characters.

 Then Shakespeare and his Elizabethan mates came along and ripped it off.
 Remember As You Like It or Romeo and Juliet?
 At the end of this smash hit, the iconic playwright provides a touching post-play description, which explains the dreary atmosphere that sets in after tragedy hits the play’s two lovers: